d3LLM: Ultra-Fast Diffusion LLM using Pseudo-Trajectory Distillation

 \textbf{Extracting Pseudo Trajectory of the Teacher dLLM.~~} As mentioned in Section~\ref{sec:approach}, we extract the pseudo-trajectory of the teacher dLLM by using the teacher dLLM to generate and record its own decoding trajectory, where we constrain the teacher model to unmask exactly one token at each decoding step, and we continue generation beyond the EOS token so that the output length is exactly $n$.
+Since the teacher and student share the same model architecture, the teacher's trajectory reflects the model's own decoding preferences and thus provides a reasonable generation order for the student to learn; our ablation study in Table~\ref{tab:ablation} further confirms that pseudo-trajectory distillation substantially outperforms random masking.
 One may observe that for a decoding window $w = \{s, \ldots, s + k\}$, directly using the global trajectory $\mathcal{T}_{s+\lceil kt \rceil}$ to construct the noisy sequence does not guarantee that the mask ratio within the window equals exactly $t$.
 An alternative approach might be to first sort the tokens within $w$ according to their generation order in the teacher's trajectory, and then mask the last $\lceil kt \rceil$ tokens to ensure a precise local mask ratio of $t$.
 However, we argue that this window-specific adaptation is inappropriate: our target is to train a dLLM with a block size of 32, and the teacher's pseudo-trajectory reflects the generation order under this full block size.